 3. The Setting

-A bespoke setting is made to hold your specific stone in our factories in India, Thailand or Germany.
-Our sourcing and production team oversees every stage of creating your ring.
+Bespoke settings are made to hold your specific gemstone/s in our workshops in India, Thailand and Germany.
+Our sourcing and production team oversee every stage of creating your ring.

-Your ring arrives at our London HQ for a last check.
-It was exported directly by our team, which means no middleman is involved.
-Our concierge is on hand every step of the way for any requests.
+Your jewellery arrives at our London HQ for a last check.
+It was exported directly by our team, which means no middlemen are involved.
+Our concierge team are on hand every step of the way for any requests.

-Delivered in an unbranded box (to hide from knowing eyes!) your ring safely arrives inside one of our signature silk lined boxes.
+Delivered in an unbranded box (to hide from knowing eyes!) your new piece safely arrives inside our signature luxury packaging.
 Complimentary delivery is insured for your peace of mind.

 Each accent diamond we use falls within G-H colour & VS clarity range, sourced through registered sightholders.

 Our conflict-free rubies are sourced from Mozambique and Thailand.

 The emeralds we source come from world leaders in ethical mining such as Zambia.